UnivLille-Meta/Miage23/Groups/MM_MM/Report-Week09.md

 Dorénavant, je vais mettre le travail dans le github pour que vous puissiez voir où nous en somme.

 Url Projet GitHub : https://github.com/Metzo-GH/Projet_Game_2048/tree/master

+## Mariem Mseika

+For this week we were focused on making an advancement on the project, I was analysing the Myg code provided and realised that the other games Takuzu and MineSweeper have an even closer logic to our project game 2048.
+I managed by analysing the code to create a board with a menu option and even the appatirion of random number using similar codes for the MineSweeper code and this week we will work more on custumizing the codes to fit.

+I have some troubles with pharo on my school account, whenever I try executing tricks it doesn't work and shows me an error about being unsubscribed or not registered, I tried using a stable working commit, removing it and installing it back but the error won't go so I have been mostly working on my personnal laptop.